-7. Lossless Color Mode
+7. Profile L: Lossless Color Profile

-This section defines the lossless color mode or Profile L of TIFF for facsimile.
-Implementations of this profile are required to also implement Profiles S and C.
+This section defines the lossless color profile of TIFF for facsimile, designated Profile L. Implementations of this profile are required to also implement Profiles S and C as well.

-This mode, defined in [T.43], uses JBIG to losslessly code three types of color and grayscale images: one bit per color CMY, CMYK and RGB images; a palettized (i.e. mapped) color image; and continuous tone color and grayscale images.
+This profile, specified in [T.43] and [T.4] Annex G, uses JBIG to code three types of color and grayscale images losslessly: one bit per color CMY, CMYK, and RGB images; a palettized (i.e., mapped) color image; and continuous tone color and grayscale images.
 The last two are multi-level and use the Lab encoding specified in [T.42].